shoang22/rl-methods-review/README.md

 ## Credit:
 DQN: https://zhuanlan.zhihu.com/p/137787080
-     Difference: rewrite the code from tensorflow to pytorch
+&emsp;&emsp;&emsp;Difference: rewrite the code from tensorflow to pytorch
                  change replay_size from 2000 to 10000
                  change learning rate from 0.001 to 0.01
                  change the way of randomly selecting actions